MachSMT/MachSMT/README.md

   results
     |- <track>
        |- <logic>
-          |- scoress.csv
+          |- scores.csv
           |- cactus.png
           |- cdf.png
           |- *_loss.csv
 ```

-* `scoress.csv` contains the computed PAR-2 score for all solvers, including
+* `scores.csv` contains the computed PAR-2 score for all solvers, including
   MachSMT and the virtual best solver (denoted as Oracle) for `<logic>` in `<track>`.
 * `cactus.png,cdf.png` corresponds to the cactus/cdf plots for `<logic>` in `<track>`.
    **Note** that the solver names from the generated plots in the artifact and